Sigmmma/mek/readme.txt

 Installation:

-1. Install python 3, and make sure to check(newest version is recommended) When installing, make sure to check "Add python to PATH"
+1. Install python 3.4 or higher(newest version is recommended)
+    When installing, make sure to check "Add python to PATH"
 2. Run install.py